4d/docs/docs/Notes/updates.md

 #### Behavior changes

-- Scroll chaining in forms: Parent subforms now scroll automatically when embedded [scrollable objects](../FormObjects/properties_Appearance.md#vertical-scroll-bar) have reached their boundaries and the user keeps scrolling using the mouse or trackpad (overscrolling).
+- Support of scroll chaining in forms: parent subforms now scroll automatically when embedded scrollable objects ([vertically](../FormObjects/properties_Appearance.md#vertical-scroll-bar) or [horizontally](../FormObjects/properties_Appearance.md#horizontal-scroll-bar)) have reached their boundaries and the user keeps scrolling using the mouse or trackpad (overscrolling).

 ## 4D 20 R5